roemvaar/cs_notes/computer_systems/design.md

 * A project is never finished: there will always be changes required and functions to add.
 It is an incremental approach.
 * Users get to see something working early
 * Start with tracing code - Developers build a structure to work in

+## Nest Allocations [1]

+The basic pattern for resource allocation can be extended for routines that need more than one resource at a time.

+Deallocate resources in the opposite order to that in which you allocate them.
+That way you won’t orphan resources if one resource contains references to another.

+When allocating the same set of resources in different places in your code, always allocate them in the same order.
+This will reduce the possibility of deadlock.

 ## References